-- In 2018, there were 216 opioid-related ED visits in Windsor & Essex County (WEC). which is 2.8-times greater than the 78 opioid overdose ED visits in WEC in 2007.
+- In 2019, there were 249 opioid-related ED visits in Windsor & Essex County (WEC), which is 3.2 times greater than the 78 opioid overdose ED visits in WEC in 2007.

-- The manner of these deaths in Windsor and Essex County was primarily by accident (86.3%) followed by suicide (3.9%)
+- The manner of these deaths in Windsor and Essex County was primarily by accident (86%), with 4.7% being suicides, and 9.3% undetermined.

 - In 2018, mental health and addiction services distributed 3,059 naloxone kits in WEC

 - The AIDS Committee of Windsor (ACW) gave out the majority of naloxone kits in both 2018 (73%) and 2019 (83%)

 - Opioid agonist therapy dispenses have increased among WEC residents between 2013 and 2017